Flawed Democracy

 In other countries, it’s not as bureaucrytical, and other system works.
 Because the community (most of them anyway) uphold the laws.
 The laws are mostly black and white.
 There are some grey areas, but corruption free?
 No. Until the top government do something about it, all you can do is just go along with whatever works for you.
 It’s a sad fact, but to really fight it in Indonesia?
 It won’t happen, at least not in our life time.

-23. Tomaculum Says:
+23. Tomaculum says:

 I really love it if we here could live as you are in other country”¦